American Express logo

 Strengths

-• NETWORK: Closed-loop system provides control over merchant relationships
+• NETWORK: Closed-loop network provides rich data and higher merchant fees.

 Weaknesses